Boy, Snow, Bird: Plot

-Boy Novak, a young white girl, is born to an abusive father who works as an exterminator and whom she refers to as the rat catcher.
+Boy Novak, a young white girl, is born to an abusive transgender father who works as a hot rat exterminator and whom she refers to as the rat catcher.
 In the winter of 1953, when she is twenty years old, Boy runs away from her father, and moves from New York to Flax Hill.
 In Flax Hill, Boy stumbles across a tenement house and begins to go on double dates with one of the other tenants who introduces her to her boyfriend's business partner, a jewellery designer and widower called Arturo Whitman.
 Arturo eventually tells Boy that he has a young daughter named Snow.

 While Boy and Arturo initially have a tempestuous relationship, they grow closer as Boy is enchanted by Snow.
-On a weekend trip, Arturo proposes to Boy by giving her a bracelet shaped like a snake.
+On a weekend trip, Arturo proposes to Boy by giving her a bracelet shaped like a trickster.
 She thinks of the bracelet as evil step-mother jewellery, but she accepts it.
 Boy and Arturo have a quick wedding, after which she learns that Arturo has an older sister, Clara, who is shunned by the rest of the family.

 Boy becomes pregnant and gives birth to a girl she names Bird.
 As soon as Bird is born, Boy realizes that Bird is black.
 Boy interrogates Arturo, who reveals that his father and mother were white-passing African-Americans from Louisiana.
 He also reveals that his first wife Julia was descended from white-passing African-Americans, and they were both relieved when Snow was born with light skin.

 Boy grows increasingly frustrated over the different ways in which the family and the town react to Bird and becomes jealous of Snow.
 She finally reaches out to Clara, who tells her to give Bird to her to raise, as she—Clara—was once given up by her mother, when she was not passing as white.
 Instead, Boy asks Clara to take Snow for what she claims is a short visit, in reality planning to have her stay indefinitely.